quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 “I know, Amber, but even so, once in a while, it can’t be that bad...“

-“We'll make all of it right very soon, Thomas, trust me.“
+“We'll make everything right very soon, Thomas, trust me.“

 “Thank you, Amber.“

-“Would you like to know what’s planned today?“
+“Would you like to know what’s the plan for today?“

 “Yes, of course...“

 As Thomas got up and headed for the bathroom, Amber detailed the day's plan:

-“Today, June 4, it's going to be sunny, with a high of 20 degrees Celsius.
+“Today, June 4, is going to be sunny, with a high of 20 degrees Celsius.
 It's rather cool this morning, so I've chosen clothes for you that will be warm enough for the cool morning air, but light enough for this afternoon.
 You have an important meeting with Mr Davis at 9 o'clock.
 Traffic today is expected to be quite heavy, so I've asked the car service to be here at 8.”

 “What, I have to go in person?!“